matt2718/colorado-qb/_pages/info/knowledge-bowl-comparison.md

 points each.
 This allows a team to earn up to 45 points in a single tossup-bonus cycle.

+## Levels of Play

+While Knowledge Bowl ends after high school, quiz bowl is played by colleges and universities across the US and Canada.
+Several Colorado schools, such as CU Boulder and UCCS, have quiz bowl teams and regularly attend tournaments.

 ## Statistics

 Far more statistics are recorded in quiz bowl than in Knowledge Bowl.
 Perhaps